jayfang88/poodle-jump/README.md

 ### Future Features
-- Replace player icon from white ball to preloaded avatar images
+- Replace player icon from white ball to preloaded poodle images
-- Allow users to select desired avatar to play with
+- Allow users to select desired character to play with
 - Implement game sounds